joshb/EagleFramework/README.md

 Supported Platforms
 -------------------
-This software has been developed and tested on macOS Big Sur and Ubuntu 20.04.
-It can be built using [Swift 5.3](https://swift.org/download/) with the Swift package manager.
+This software has been developed and tested on macOS Monterey and Ubuntu 20.04.
+It can be built using [Swift 5.6](https://swift.org/download/) with the Swift package manager.

 Usage
 -----